Improving Your Credit Scores To Qualify For Mortgage

 Never Close Out Revolving Credit Account

 Improving Your Credit Scores To Qualify For Mortgage can be done by adding revolving accounts.
 Many consumers will never get a credit card or use credit after bankruptcy and foreclosure.
 This is not recommended and no credit or active revolving accounts is one of the main reasons for low credit scores.
-The minute consumers has a bankruptcy discharge, they should get three to five secured credit cards.
+The minute consumers have a bankruptcy discharge, they should get three to five secured credit cards.
 Credit cards are the easiest and fastest way of re-establishing credit after bankruptcy and/or foreclosure.
-Remember never be late on any monthly debt payment after bankruptcy and/or foreclosure.
-There are lenders that WILL NOT extend credit to anyone who has filed bankruptcy and/or had foreclosure.
+Remember never to be late on any monthly debt payment after bankruptcy and/or foreclosure.
+There are lenders that WILL NOT extend credit to anyone who has filed bankruptcy and/or had a foreclosure.
 Many people are proud that they do not have any credit cards and whatever they purchase, they buy it cash.
 This is not a good policy and hurts the individual because they will not get higher credit scores and established credit tradelines.